 Dr Dominic Paterson is Lecturer in History of Art at the University of Glasgow.
 He has written widely on contemporary art, including texts on Christine Borland, Martin Soto Climent, Anne-Marie Copestake, Kate Davis, Lucy Gunning, Alex Impey, Scott Myles, Jimmy Robert, Corin Sworn, and Stina Wirfelt (amongst others).
 Dr Paterson has organised many artist talks and other discursive events, including a series of ‘Primer’ talks in collaboration with The Common Guild which have featured artists such as Karla Black, Duncan Campbell, Phil Collins, and Hayley Tompkins.
 In 2012 he participated in the group exhibitions Adaptation at Collective, Edinburgh, What We Have Done, What We Are About To Do, CCA, Glasgow, and Prawn’s Pee, part of Glasgow International Festival of Visual Art, Glasgow.

-Alastair Mackenzie is Head of Product Office with Shawbrook Bank.
+Alastair Mackenzie is an independent consultant supporting Financial Services businesses with strategies for Risk, Compliance and Regulatory Change.
 He has worked in Financial Services for over 25 years, with more than 15 years in senior management positions within market leading Banking, Wealth Management, and Trustee and Depositary businesses.
 He brings expertise in strategies for Investments, Risk, and Regulatory Change.
 During his career he has managed the investments of a number of well-known Scottish Charities and Endowments, and he has previously served on council of the Royal Glasgow Institute of the Fine Arts, during which time he was elected as Honorary Treasurer.
+Alastair is also a leader in promoting equality and diversity in the workplace, and devised and implemented a strategy that raised a major financial services provider from unrated to the top Scottish Employer in the Stonewall Workplace Equality Index.

-Virginia Anderson is Head of Fundraising at Bobath Scotland, has worked with charities, community groups, and corporate responsibility since 2001 and has more than twenty years’ experience of volunteering, from board membership to working outdoors with young people.
+Virginia Anderson is Head of Fundraising at Bobath Scotland.
+She has worked with charities, community groups, and corporate responsibility since 2001.
 She was previously Chair of Glasgow Fiddle Workshop and Director of Development at Scottish Ballet, with a background in a range of national charities.
 She brings experience of fundraising, senior management, strategy and governance in the arts and not for profit organisations.
-She currently sits on the board of the Fruit Tree Foundation, a project dedicated to mental health and music.
+She currently sits on the Executive Committee of the Institute of Fundraising Scotland.
 Virginia has a particular interest in strategic giving and philanthropy.

 Dr Ima Jackson is an experienced clinician, lecturer, researcher and project manager and has spent most of her career working with marginalised groups: initially pregnant women in the poorest parts of London and Glasgow, and in more recent years with refugees, asylum seekers and other migrants in Scotland.
 Her research interest is in migration, in particular transnational workforce issues, ethical recruitment processes, migrant health and healthcare infrastructure needs and gendered migration policy.
 Her focus is on community engagement and capacity building and her work develops from a migrant perspective.
 She has been inspired in her career by the ability of creative arts to interpret and disseminate the complex often emotive issues within migration.
 She is a steering group member of GRAMNET and currently works with cross party parliamentarians, migrant organisations, activists, artists, researchers and policymakers investigating and supporting the development of Scotland’s local, national and international perspective on aspects of migration and immigration within the context of increased devolution post the independence referendum and subsequently Brexit.